Kidnapping in the United States: Children

 The vast majority of child abduction cases in the United States are parental kidnapping, where one parent hides, takes or holds a child without the knowledge or consent of another parent or guardian.
 Depending on the state and the legal status of the family members, this might not be a criminal offense.
+In 1976, parental child abduction estimates (under narrower legal definitions) ranged from 15,000 to 60,000 cases per year.

-In 1976, parental kidnappings in the United States stood at 60,000.
-By 1984, it was between 459,000 and 751,000.
+By 1984, estimates of parental child snatchings in the United States ranged between 459,000 and 751,000 per year.
 In 2010, the US Department of Justice reported 200,000 cases of parental kidnapping; these comprised both domestic and international abductions.

 Fewer than 350 people under the age of 21 have been abducted by strangers in the United States per year, on average, between 2010–2017.

-The federal government estimated about 50,000 people reported missing in 2001 who were younger than 18.
-Only about 100 cases per year can be classified as abductions by strangers.
+According to another source, only about 100 cases per year can be classified as abductions by strangers.

 According to the State Department, between 2008 and 2017 an average of about 1,100 children were abducted from the U.S. to a foreign country.
 In 2017, 345 resulted in the department opening an international kidnapping case.

 Law

-According to 18 U.S.C.
-1201, whoever illegally confines, decoys, kidnaps, abducts, seizes or takes away a person and holds for ransom or prize can be considered as a criminal.
+According to the Federal Kidnapping Act (18 U.S.C.
+1201), whoever illegally confines, decoys, kidnaps, abducts, seizes or takes away a person and holds for ransom or prize can be considered as a criminal.

 In some instances, it cannot be considered as kidnapping if the person is: